SaraChicaD/javascript/backbone/README.md

 # Eventbrite Backbone & Marionette Coding Style Guide

-Guidelines used by Eventbrite to provide consistentcy and prevent errors in JavaScript code written for [Backbone.js](backbonejs.org) and [Marionette.ItemView.js](marionettejs.com).
+Guidelines used by Eventbrite to provide consistency and prevent errors in JavaScript code written for [Backbone.js](backbonejs.org) and [Marionette.js](marionettejs.com).

 ## Table of Contents